Open NowMixed

 What activities are funded?

-Funding supports wage replacement or backfill time for eligible ECEC employees to complete the national child safety training, including educators, early childhood teachers, directors and educational leaders.
+Wage replacement or backfill support for eligible ECEC employees to complete the national child safety training, including educators, early childhood teachers, directors and educational leaders.

 5